ChurchApps/FreeShowWeb/src/routes/docs/companion/+page.md

 ## Buttons

 In the Companion configuration you can go to the "Buttons" page to add triggers.
 Press an empty area and then "Create button".
 Under "Press actions" you can import an action going to FreeShow.
 It's recommended to go to the "Presets" menu, and just drag in the configured buttons.

+## The API

+To see all the commands you can send to the API, please check out [this file](https://github.com/ChurchApps/FreeShow/blob/main/src/frontend/utils/api.ts)!